sarastokes/AOData/README.md

 # ao-data-tools

-Framework for organizing and analyzing imaging experiments.
+Object-oriented framework for organizing the data, metadata and code related to an experiment.
 Designed with adaptive optics experiments in mind but applies well to other imaging datasets.
-Draws on ideas from other open source data frameworks, especially [NeurodataWithoutBorders](https://github.com/NeurodataWithoutBorders) and [Symphony](https://github.com/Symphony-DAS/symphony-matlab).

 ### Organization